electrotype/thunderbird-addon-scriptable-notifications/README.md

 ## Scriptable Notifications - Thunderbird add-on

+### !
+EXTENSION ARCHIVED !

+## It seems that the new mail event doesn't always work properly when using IMAP.
+This makes the extension unreliable.
+It's not easy to debug since the issue doesn't always occur.

+## Feel free to fork the latest version of the code if you have time to investigate and release a working version.

+---

 ### Introduction

 This Thunderbird add-on allows you to define an external script (bash, batch, python, etc.)